aledima00/symgp/README.md

 #### **HoistMut**

 The `HoistMut` class represents the hoist mutation operator used in genetic programming.
+It consists of replacing a random node of the tree with one of its subtree.

 - **Attributes:**
   - `name`: The name of the operator.